aeternity/elixir-node/README.md

   `Peers.all_peers()`

-- Connect to a peer by specifying the address (host), port and peer pubkey (different from the keypair which is used for transaction signing):
+- Connect to a peer by specifying the address (host), port (SYNC_PORT, different from the PORT environment variable that is used for HTTP requests) and peer pubkey (different from the keypair which is used for transaction signing):

   `Peers.try_connect(%{host: host, port: port, pubkey: pubkey})`